|

 and the devilish propensity of the

-carnal man and I will remind the carnal man of his being nailed to the
+and I will remind the carnal man also of his being nailed to the

 Tree of Redemption with Yeshua (Yehoshua)